adamlwgriffiths/Pyrr/docs/source/info_coding_standard.rst

     # vector3.py
     def create():
-        # vectors are commonly edited manually
+        # vectors are commonly initialised manually
         # so this is ok
         pass